dedis/d-voting/docs/ballot_encoding.md

 # Encoding of a ballot

-Here is described a common enconding for ballots, which is needed to make sure that all ballots can be encoded in a unique way (up to the ordering of questions).
+Here is described a common encoding for ballots, which is needed to make sure that all ballots can be encoded in a unique way (up to the ordering of questions).